AEMacBeath/battleships/README.md

 ## Future Development

 - Add player board
-    - Player will be able to set the coordinates for their ships
+    - Player will be able to set the coordinates for their ships.
-    - The player and computer will then take turns to guess the location of each others ships
+    - The player and computer will then take turns to guess the location of each others ships.

-- Add attempts counter to show the player how many attempts it took them to locate all the ship
+- Add attempts counter to show the player how many attempts it took them to locate all the ships.